ClearMotion/take-home-1/README.md

 * `session35935.json` speed variance = 56.69
 * `session36261.json` speed variance = 43.33

-Upon failure, the endpoint should give this response:
+If the given session ID has no corresponding file, the endpoint should return this response:

 ```
-{"success": false, "message": string}
+{"success": false, "message": "Session does not exist."}
 ```

-For example, the script should report failure if the given session ID has no corresponding file.
-Try to include as many failure conditions as possible within reason.

 ### Step 4

-Create a GET `/sessionTotalDistance` endpoint.
+Create a GET `/sessionDistance` endpoint.
 This endpoint should also accept a single query string parameter `id`.
-We want the endpoint to find the total distance covered by the session.
+We want the endpoint to find the distance covered by the whole session.

 The position field `pos` first contains a latitude coordinate, then a longitude coordinate.
 The `/sessionDistance` endpoint should find the distance between consecutive `data` elements and return the sum of all the distances.